Learn How to Use the 12 Traditions t...

 Jay Westbrook

-What happened was that we began arriving at the meeting feeling happier and more connected.
-Others noticed the shift and commented that we “looked different” or “looked good,” asking what had changed.
-The answer was simple: we were practicing the Traditions by letting go of the need to control.
+After that, we began arriving at the meeting feeling happier and more connected.
+Others noticed the shift and commented that we "looked different" or "looked good," asking what had changed.
+The answer was simple: we practiced the Traditions by letting go of the need to control.

 Of course, the opposite can also be true.
-If a partner asks which movie you’d like to see or what kind of food you prefer, consistently responding with “whatever you want” is a form of people-pleasing.
-When someone asks for my opinion, I have a responsibility to offer an honest, autonomous response, and in doing so, I surrender to people-pleasing.
+If a partner asks which movie you'd like to see or what kind of food you prefer, always responding with "whatever you want" can be a form of people-pleasing.
+When someone asks for your opinion, offering an honest, autonomous response can support your relationship.

-Over time, not practicing this Tradition often leads to irritation, bickering, and distance.
-The solution is to practice Tradition 4: surrender autonomy when a choice affects the other person or the relationship as a whole, and take responsibility for decisions when asked or when the choice affects only me.
+Over time, not practicing this Tradition can lead to irritation, bickering, and distance.
+Practicing Tradition four can help: you can give up autonomy when a choice affects the other person or the relationship as a whole, and you can take responsibility for decisions when you're asked or when the choice affects only you.

-Each member of the couple has a primary purpose—to carry a message of love, tolerance, mercy, and compassion to each other and to themselves, especially when either person is suffering.
-We sacrifice being judgmental.
+Each member of the couple has a primary purpose, to carry a message of love, tolerance, mercy, and compassion to each other and to themselves, especially when either person is suffering.
+We let go of being judgmental.

 JW